ianemcallister/Meet-up_Event_Planner/README.md

 <h2 style="color:blue">Meet-Up Event Planner</h2>

-<p>This is the first assignment as part of the Senior Web Developer Nano Degree through Udacity.<p>
+<p>This is my first project as part of the Senior Web Developer Nano Degree through Udacity.<p>

 <p>To test on mobile I've uploaded this project to my temporary web server, the project can be found here: <a href="http://79.170.44.81/ianemcallister.com/eventPlanner/index.html#/">http://79.170.44.81/ianemcallister.com/eventPlanner/index.html#/</a> </p>